 Timeboxing is a term used in agile software development which means putting strict time boundaries around an activity.
 When the time limit is up, you finish working whether you are done or not.
 When you set a time box, you are more motivated to finish tasks efficiently because you know you are working against a clock.

-When using TINYpulse Coach, only allow yourself 5-10 minutes per 1-on-1 to prepare This limitation will motivate you to work quickly and efficiently to understand what employees need, give high-level feedback, and outline an agenda for your 1-on-1 meetings.
+When using Limeade Listening Coach, only allow yourself 5-10 minutes per 1-on-1 to prepare This limitation will motivate you to work quickly and efficiently to understand what employees need, give high-level feedback, and outline an agenda for your 1-on-1 meetings.

 4. Get feedback